Python-do-ECARES/Classes/Session_2/Readme.md

 ![](images/step2.A.png)

-### Step 3.
 Create Your Own Branch And Commit Changes
 Click on "Master" in the top panel.
 Then click on "New Branch". **Never directly commit your changes to the Master during this course**.

 ![](images/step2.B.png)